claude-code

 Lessons from Anthropic's Own Engineer: How They Actually Use Claude Code Skills Internally

-Thariq from Anthropic shares what they've learned from running hundreds of Claude Code Skills internally: Skills are folders not just markdown files, they cluster into 9 categories, and the secret sauce is in the gotchas section, progressive disclosure, and writing descriptions for the model — not for humans.
+Anthropic's Thariq shares lessons from hundreds of internal Claude Code Skills: Skills are folders, not just markdown; they cluster into nine categories; and the secret is gotchas, progressive disclosure, and descriptions written for the model.

 Dan McAteer's verdict: Opus 4.6 has no real competition at 1 million tokens